Inception-framework/debugger/README.md

 As shown on the figure, the accesses from the PS that fall in the `[2G..3G[` range (S1_AXI) are forwarded to M_AXI with an address down shift from `[2G..3G[` to `[0..1G[`.
 The responses from M_AXI are forwarded back to S1_AXI.
 This path is thus a second way to access the DDR from the PS, across the PL.
 From the PS viewpoint each address in the `[0..1G[` range has an equivalent address in the `[2G..3G[` range.
 The Zybo board has only 512 MB of DDR and accesses above the DDR limit fall back in the low half (aliasing).
 Each DDR location can thus be accessed with 4 different addresses in the `[0..512M[`, `[512M..1G[`, `[2G..2G+512M[` or `[2G+512M..3G[` ranges.

 **Important**: depending on the configuration, Zynq-based systems have a reserved low addresses range that cannot be accessed from the PL.
-In these systems this low range can be accessed in the `[0..1G[` range but not in the `[2G..3G[` range where errors are raised.
+In our case this low range is the first 512kB.
+It can be accessed in the `[0..512k[` range but not in the `[2G..2G+512k[` range where errors are raised.
 Last but not least, randomly modifying the content of the memory using the `[2G..3G[` range can crash the system or lead to unexpected behaviours if the modified region is currently in use by the currently running software stack.

 The AXI slave port S0_AXI is used to access the internal registers.
 The mapping of the S0_AXI address space is the following: